GFaure9/lazy-ml-app/README.md

 ```

 > [!WARNING]
-> Note that must change `PATH_TO_YOUR_DATA` to the absolute path to the dataset file on which you want
+> Note that you must change `PATH_TO_YOUR_DATA` to the absolute path to the dataset file on which you want
 > to run your ML pipelines, or the absolute path to the folder that contains the datasets files
 > you want to work on.
 > Then, inside the LazyML app, the path to your dataset will have to be **the one